England crumble again in Boxing Day Test

 Only 35 from the recalled Jonny Bairstow and 22 from Ollie Robinson, who was last man out after some slogging, prevented an even more humiliating score.

-David Warner thrashed an energetic 38 from 42 balls and Australia closed on 61-1, trailing by 124, despite the opener being caught in the gully off James Anderson with just 10 minutes left to play.
+To further compound England's problems, David Warner thrashed an energetic 38 from 42 balls before the opener was caught in the gully off James Anderson with just 10 minutes left to play.
+Australia closed on 61-1, trailing by 124.

 Australia will seal a series victory with two Tests to spare by winning in Melbourne and are guaranteed to retain the urn if they draw.